avrelian/jasmine2-custom-message/README.md

 jasmine-custom-message
 ======================
-> **works with jasmine 1.3.1**
+> **works with jasmine 2.0.0**

 This script makes it possible to use your own failure message on any jasmine assertion.
-It wraps jasmine `it` and `expect` functions.
-Wrapped `it` function accepts your custom failure messages as its third argument and saves it to the current jasmine `spec` object as `customMessages`.
-Wrapped `expect` function extracts a proper message from `customMessages` of the current jasmine `spec` object based on a sequential number of an assertion in the spec.
+It wraps jasmine `it` function so that it accepts your custom failure messages as its third argument.
+When one of your assertions fails it extracts a proper message from the custom messages object provided to wrapped `it` function based on a sequential number of an assertion in the spec.

 #### Example